Sarthak-Mishra-5/Field2Fork/README.md

   - Enables direct investment from stakeholders to farmers through blockchain microfinance.

 - **<span style="color:#4CAF50">Price Prediction with Decision Tree Regressor:</span>**
-  - Predicts optimal selling prices for crops based on market conditions.
+  - Predicts optimal selling prices for crops based on environmental conditions.

 - **<span style="color:#4CAF50">Quality Verification and Transparency:</span>**
   - Verifies product quality at each stage of the supply chain.